-A broker is a service provider that arranges for the transportation of property by a carrier for compensation.
-A broker does not physically transport the property and does not assume responsibility for the property.
+A broker arranges for the transportation of property by a carrier for compensation.
+Brokers don’t physically transport the property and they don’t assume responsibility for the property.

-While a broker does not physically handle your shipment, they are ultimately responsible to making sure that your shipment is delivered safely.
+While brokers don’t physically handle your shipment, they’re ultimately responsible for making sure your shipment is delivered safely.

-Using uShip will give you the opportunity to work with carriers or brokers.
+uShip offers the opportunity to work with both carriers and brokers.
 If you're working with a broker, here's what you should be aware of:

 Brokering Without Authority

-In order to act as a broker, a provider is require to have FMCSA operating authority, also referred to as an "MC," "FF," or "MX" number, depending on the type of authority that is granted.
-The MC number must have active "Broker" authority.
+All brokers are required to have active broker FMCSA operating authority, also referred to as an "MC," "FF," or "MX" number, depending on their type of operation.

-While less common than a broker for vehicles or heavy equipment shipping, individuals or entities offering international shipping may be an Ocean Freight Forwarder or a Non-Vessel-Operating Common Carrier (NVOCC).
+While less common than vehicle or heavy equipment brokers, Ocean Freight Forwarders and Non-Vessel-Operating Common Carriers (NVOCC) also operate on our site to service your international shipping needs.
 Both are required to obtain a license from the Federal Maritime Commission.

-If you have booked with a carrier but the person or company that you booked with gave your shipment to someone else to complete without your express permission, please inform Member Support.
+If you’ve booked with a carrier, but the person or company you booked with gave your shipment to someone else to complete without your express permission, please inform Member Support.
 They may be brokering without authority.

 Increasing the Price of Services

-You are not required to pay more than you originally agreed upon unless there is a discrepancy in your listing such as the weight or quantity of items, the type of delivery location, or the packaging of your goods.
-Per federal regulations, your broker is required to bill any additional charges withing 30 days of delivery of goods.
+You should never be required to pay more than you originally agreed upon, unless there is a discrepancy in your listing.
+This could be the weight or quantity of items, scheduling changes, the type of delivery location, or the packaging of your goods.
+Per federal regulations, your broker is required to bill any additional charges within 30 days of delivery of goods.
 Any price adjustments should be made in a written, signed contract.